 The EFA team has created several pages and documents to collect and share information with festivals, artists and audiences on the evolution of the situation in the festivals sector.

-Survey: Festivals' needs and commitments
+Report COVID-19 survey: Festivals' needs and commitments

 Postponed/cancelled/altered festival programmes of EFA members